microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/48.customQABot-all-features/README.md

 - You can set `IncludeUnstructuredSources` to false in [RootDialog.cs](Dialogs/RootDialog.cs) to prevent querying unstructured sources.

 # Microsoft Teams channel group chat fix
+When a bot (named as `HelpBot`) is added to a Teams channel or Teams group chat, you will have to refer it as `@HelpBot question to bot` to get answers from the service.
+However, bot tries to send `<at>HelpBot</at> question to bot` as query to Custom question answering service which may not give expected results for question to bot.
+The following code removes <at>HelpBot</at> mentions of the bot from the message and sends the remaining text as query to the service.
 - Goto `Bot/CustomQABot.cs`
 - Add References
     ```csharp